Employee Handbook, Vancouver Based Employees

 Sick Leave

 Full-time employees accrue paid sick leave starting with the first month of regular full-time employment at the rate of one day per month (total of 12 days per year).
+Sick days used are deducted from the balance of accrued unused sick days.
+The balance of accrued unused sick days cannot exceed 160 days, and if the balance reaches 160 days, monthly accruals will cease until the balance falls below 160 days.
 You may carry unused sick days forward to the next calendar year.
 This enables you, should a serious medical problem arise, to receive full salary by using some or all of the sick time you have built up over the years.
 Upon termination of employment, unused sick days will not be paid out to the exiting employee.

 Please remember that sick leave is only to be used for the employee's own illness.
 The efficient operation of the college is predicated upon employees maintaining satisfactory attendance records, and the records of employees with frequent absences of short duration are reviewed carefully.
 Disciplinary action up to and including termination may be instituted for excessive absenteeism even though the employee has paid sick leave remaining.

-If you are absent due to illness for more than seven consecutive calendar days, you are required to contact the benefits unit of the Office of Human Resources, and they will coordinate any related disability claim application process for you.
+If you are absent due to illness for more than seven consecutive calendar days, you are required to request a leave of absence in Workday or contact the benefits unit of the Office of Human Resources.
 The benefits personnel have the right to ask you to provide a doctor's note confirming the medical necessity of your absence if your absences become frequent.

 Back to Top